Alexvc23/Alexvc23/README.md

 # Hi there, I'm Alexander Valencia 👋

-I'm a software developer with a knack for C, C++, Bash, Linux, Docker, and web development.
-I love tackling challenging problems, making code run smoother, and building practical solutions.
-When I'm not coding, you might find me exercising, dancing, traveling, or exploring history.
+I'm a dedicated software developer specializing in data management and analysis.
+With proficiency in SQL, Python, and data visualization tools, I transform raw data into meaningful insights.
+I focus on optimizing data pipelines, ensuring data integrity, and developing efficient data-driven solutions.
+Outside of work, I enjoy exercising, dancing, traveling, and exploring history.

 ## Contact Me